Welcome to LEAF¶

 The smart city traffic scenario is a lot more complicated.
 It simulates the traffic of taxis and the execution of two different kinds of applications in a connected city center.
 You can read up on the setup and results of this scenario in our paper.

 Philipp Wiesner and Lauritz Thamsen.
-“LEAF: Simulating Large Energy-Aware Fog Computing Environments” To appear in the Proceedings of the 5th IEEE International Conference on Fog and Edge Computing (ICFEC).
-IEEE, 2021.
+“LEAF: Simulating Large Energy-Aware Fog Computing Environments” In the Proceedings of the 2021 5th IEEE International Conference on Fog and Edge Computing (ICFEC).
+IEEE.
+2021. [arXiv preprint] [video]